Doodles5201/WarriorOfDoodles/README.md

 - 👋 Hi, I’m @WarriorOfDoodles
-- 👀 I’m interested in graphic design and motion graphics and web design
+- 👀 I’m interested in web development, animation and coding
 - 🌱 I’m currently learning Html, CSS, and Python and Javascript
 - 💞️ I’m looking to collaborate on ... nothing atm
 - 📫 How to reach me ...
 I currently do not accept any form of contact atm, but if you do see me on discord or on github and wanna chat feel free to